-When should I test and/or how often should I test?
+When and how often should I test?

 Jason Fong, MD (fasting expert)

 Domonic D'Agostino https://ketonutrition.org/

 Professor Tim Noakes https://thenoakesfoundation.org/

 Stephen Phinney, MD, PhD & Jeff Volek, PhD, RD https://www.virtahealth.com/